Science fiction: 20th century

 In 1937, John W. Campbell became the editor of Astounding Science Fiction magazine; this event is sometimes considered the beginning of the Golden Age of Science Fiction, which was characterized by stories celebrating scientific achievement and progress.
 The "Golden Age" is often said to have ended in 1946, but sometimes the late 1940s and the 1950s are included in this period.

+Amazing stories, Sept.
+1928.
+Hugo Gernsback coined the term "Scientiction" in 1916.

 In 1942, Isaac Asimov began the Foundation series of novels, which chronicles the rise and fall of galactic empires, and also introduces the concept of psychohistory.
 The series was later awarded a one-time Hugo Award for "Best All-Time Series".

 Theodore Sturgeon's novel More Than Human (1953) explored possible future human evolution.
 In 1957, the novel Andromeda: A Space-Age Tale by the Russian writer and paleontologist Ivan Yefremov presented a view of a future interstellar communist civilization; it is considered one of the most important Soviet science fiction novels.

 In 1959, Robert A. Heinlein's novel Starship Troopers marked a departure from his earlier juvenile stories and novels.
 It is one of the first and most influential examples of military science fiction, and it introduced the concept of powered armor exoskeletons.
 The German space opera series Perry Rhodan, written by various authors, started in 1961 with an account of the first Moon landing; the series has since expanded in space to multiple universes and in time by billions of years.
 It has become the most popular book series in science fiction to date.

 During the 1960s and 1970s, New Wave science fiction was known for embracing a high degree of experimentation (in both form and content), as well as a highbrow and self-consciously "literary" or "artistic" sensibility.

 In 1961, Stanisław Lem's novel Solaris was published in Poland.
 The novel dealt with the theme of human limitations, as its characters attempted to study a seemingly intelligent ocean on a newly discovered planet.
 Lem's work anticipated the creation of microrobots and micromachinery, nanotechnology, smartdust, virtual reality, and artificial intelligence (including swarm intelligence); his work also developed the ideas of necroevolution and artificial worlds.